curl/curl/docs/libcurl/opts/CURLOPT_ALTSVC_CTRL.md

 Populate the long *bitmask* with the correct set of features to instruct libcurl how to handle Alt-Svc for the transfers using this handle.

-libcurl only accepts Alt-Svc headers over a secure transport, meaning HTTPS.
+libcurl only accepts Alt-Svc headers over a Secure Transport, meaning HTTPS.
 It also only completes a request to an alternative origin if that origin is properly hosted over HTTPS.
 These requirements are there to make sure both the source and the destination are legitimate.